UCL/TDMS/README.md

 ## Citation

-If you use TDMS in your research and found it helpful, please cite this work.
+If you used TDMS in your research and found it helpful, please cite this work.
 <!-- [zenodo/FIXME](https://zenodo.org/) -->

 <!-- If you use TDMS in your work and have examples that you would like to share with other users, please get in touch with us at -->